UK visa refusal

 It is super important to read carefully a refusal letter from the Embassy.
 We recommend sitting down with a qualified advisor, go through the letter, list all the mistakes you’ve made and understand why they’ve led to refusal.

-We at Imperial & Legal help clients apply for a visa after refusal.
+At Imperial & Legal we help clients to apply for a visa after refusal.
 We will analyse the documents you submitted and correct all the mistakes in the previous application process, translation and add necessary supporting documents and cover letters.
 After that we will apply for a visa again and make sure you submit all the required documents to the relevant authorities.
 We will get a decision and inform you.

 Please remember that if you were refused visa once, do not try and apply for it again on your own.
 It is a high risk of second refusal of visa and entry to the UK for a certain period of time.